explore-bzl/starterkit/README.md

 # "glibc"-only containers

-Starterkit is a distro-agnostic, vertical slice of Linux FHS, trimmed down to provide only a functional "glibc".
-Effectively, it consists only of `/lib/{arch}-linux-gnu`.
+Starterkit is a distro-agnostic, vertical slice of [Linux FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html), that contains solely a functional `glibc` and is purposefully lacking any other files stipulated by the standard.

 ## Why?
 What problem does this project solve?
-It is a pragmatic way of validating / ensuring that a certain executed binary is either: (1) delivered with its own dependencies (self-contained) or (2) relies solely on glibc and references it in a portable manner.

-In other words, Starterkit is an execution environment crafted specifically to only allow glibc as a pre-existing dependency that can be relied upon.
-Any other assumptions will break the execution, even if it refers to files / directories mentioned in Linux FHS or some specific Linux distro.
+It is a pragmatic way of ensuring that any binary run within said container, does not rely on any implicit dependencies (bar `glibc`) which are not provided by the binary itself.
+If the opposite is true, the execution simply fails, oftentimes pinpointing the dependency it was unable to make use of.

+The main goal is to address the issue of ensuring [hermeticy](https://bazel.build/basics/hermeticity) of Bazel Remote Builds, done with tools which do not care for said property and which are attempting to read myriad of filesystem files during its execution (chiefly legacy corporate tools).
+Using “starterkit” as execution platform for such binaries, allows to greatly reduce the pains of providing the minimal dependency tree, without having to use `strace` and/or reverse engineer the binary.

 ## Comparison against similar projects
-1. [Google distroless containers](https://github.com/GoogleContainerTools/distroless) - created images are connected to Debian distribution and contain the whole base filesystem hierarchy that the Starterkit specifically wants to prevent from being used.
-If you do not care about that aspect, this is the project you should use.
+1. [Google distroless containers](https://github.com/GoogleContainerTools/distroless) - the images are tightly connected to Debian Linux distribution and contain the complete, expected FHS hierarchy of files.
+References to said files are something that `starterkit` specifically wants to prevent from taking place - if you do not care about this aspect, distroless is a project you should use.
-2. [Alpine containers](https://github.com/alpinelinux/docker-alpine) - created images are using muslc - even with `glibc` compatibility lib, there is a risk of binaries written for `glibc` to misbehave.
-If you do not care about that risk, and you do not mind Linux FHS you should try it out.
+2. [Alpine containers](https://github.com/alpinelinux/docker-alpine) - in addition to aspect mentioned for distroless project (full FHS hierarchy in container), the crated images are using `muslc` instead of traditional `glibc`.
+Even though compatibility shims exist, this approach makes it less appealing for situations in which full-compatibility with legacy tools is needed (as sometimes an incompatibility error might appear).
+If you do not care about that risk and care about minimizing the container size, this project is the one you should use.

 ## Base operating system

 None.

-Starterkit is not based on any Linux distro and it obtains its `glibc` from [Yocto Uninative project](https://docs.yoctoproject.org/gatesgarth/ref-manual/ref-classes.html#uninative-bbclass).
+Starterkit is not based upon any Linux distribution, and it obtains its `glibc` from the fantastic [Yocto Uninative project](https://docs.yoctoproject.org/gatesgarth/ref-manual/ref-classes.html#uninative-bbclass) which creates easily relocatable versions of the library.

 Currently used version of uninative: **4.4 (glibc 2.38)**.

 ## How to...

-### Use the container images?
+### Use the containers?

-The images are built using [nix](https://nixos.org/explore/) but they can be used by any [OCI Certified](https://opencontainers.org/community/certified/) runtime.
+Just like any other container image - simply pull it from the registry and run.

 ### Know what images are available?